"Hypnos is the Lord over all mortal men and all gods"

-Hynpos married Pasithea, the goddess of relaxation and rest, and the couple had three sons called "Oneiroi", who were the gods of dreams.
+Hypnos married Pasithea, the goddess of relaxation and rest, and the couple had three sons, the "Oneiroi," who were the gods of dreams.
 The Oneiroi lived in a cave on the shores of the ocean and their names were Morpheus, Phobetor and Phantasos.

 According to one legend, Hypnos lived on the Greek island of Lemnos, the "Island of Dreams", which was the home of other mysteries.

-According to another legend, he resided in the underworld, the realm of Hades, and never saw the sun.
+According to another legend, he dwelt in the underworld, the realm of Hades, and never saw the sun.

 On several occasions Hera, the wife of Zeus, approached Hypnos and offered him many gifts if he would use his powers on Zeus.

-Her aim was to lull Zeus so that she could attack his son Heracles and influence the evolution of the Trojan War.
+Her goal was to lull Zeus into attacking his son Heracles and influencing the development of the Trojan War.

-But Hypnos usually refused to anger Zeus, possibly because he had already come close to having a thunderbolt hurled at him.
+But Hypnos generally refused to anger Zeus, possibly because Zeus had once been on the verge of hurling a thunderbolt at him before.

-Hypnos was saved by taking refuge with his mother Nyx, whose power Zeus always respected.
+Hypnos was saved by seeking refuge with his mother Nyx, whose power Zeus always respected.